MrJohnWeez/VR-Excavator-Simulator/Documentation/Major-Constraints.md

 ## Security

 No user identifiable data will be collected through Steam.
 The app is a locally ran game with no networking abilities other than though the Steam APIs.
 All data is stored locally where the game is saved to.
+There are no privacy or virus concerns with this application.

 ## Social